SanderMertens/flecs/README.md

   * [module](#module)

 ## Building
 You can build flecs with either [Bake](https://github.com/SanderMertens/bake) or CMake.
-If you just want to build the reflecs shared library, CMake wil get you there.
-If you want to use reflecs modules, you'll need Bake (for now).
+If you just want to build the flecs shared library, CMake wil get you there.
+If you want to use flecs modules, you'll need Bake (for now).

 ### CMake
 ```